AceCentre/RelayKeys/docs/cli/reference.md

 ``relaykeys-cli.exe keyevent:A,LSHIFT,0``

-Bear in mind it can only send one at a time.
-So a classic example is to emulate pressing the Windows key and tab.
+So a classic example is to emulate pressing the Alt key and Tab key.
 Commonly used to switch applications.
-To do this you would need to send two commands
+To do this you would need to send two commands.

-	relaykeys-cli.exe keyevent:LMETA,1
-	relaykeys-cli.exe keyevent:TAB,1
-	relaykeys-cli.exe keyvent:LMETA,0
-	relaykeys-cli.exe keyevent:TAB,0
+        relaykeys-cli-win.exe" keyevent:TAB,LALT,1
+        relaykeys-cli-win.exe" keyevent:TAB,LALT,0

 ## Command: mousemove:PixelsRight,PixelsDown